Dear clients, staff and friends of the bank,

 Sal Oppenheim has already overcome many upheavals in its history.
 So from a historical perspective, the recent changes are nothing new, if by that we mean the necessity and ability to adapt.
 In an ever-changing world, a business can only survive if it is prepared to play an active part in shaping the future.
 Sal.
 Oppenheim has completed its adjustment to the changed ownership structure and repositioned itself.
 The Bank has returned its focus to the core business of private and institutional asset management.
 Sal.
 Oppenheim functions as an independent bank and successfully combines the stable foundation of its parent company with the flexibility and innovative power of a small institution.

 My colleagues on the Executive Board and I are especially proud of the fact that, even in times of change, Sal.
 Oppenheim's clients and staff have remained loyal.
 We see attentive and continued dialogue with them as one of our core tasks.
-We want to assure our clients that we have retained the private banking culture that we have developed over the years, which makes Sal Oppenheim unique and stands for an exceptionally high quality of advice.
 For our staff, the history of our company is a central aspect of their identity.
 The Bank's great wealth of experience is key to its further development.
 In the future too, our success will depend on the interplay of all forces active within and on behalf of the Bank.
 I am looking forward to tackling these challenges.

 Chairman of the Executive Board